mitul-kalariya/scrapping-webs/README.md

 ### Usage

 You can use the `Crawler` class and its `crawl` method to crawl the data.

+### Use of Selenium

+Yes, we used selenium to fetch video urls.
+To manage the selenium we are using [Web-Driver] (https://pypi.org/project/webdriver-manager/) package 'and' we are using `ChromeDriverManager`.

 Quick example as shown below.
 ```
 # To fetch all the article links